 Whichever way they enter into the process, men are affected by abortion and are often left to suffer in silence.

-Abortion hurts men because it is conscious decision which alters the value of a life – a life created by God and from within himself.
+Abortion hurts men because it is a conscious decision that alters the value of a life – a life created by God and from within himself.

-Abortion may result in anger, anxiety and errors in judgement.
+Abortion may result in anger, anxiety, and errors in judgment.
 This may cause failure in present and future relationships with women, with future children or with others.

-Abortion may cause men to fear that God will never accept them, forgive them or bless their efforts in life.
-They may lack confidence to perform life’s basic duties.
+Abortion may cause men to fear that God will never accept them, forgive them, or bless their efforts in life.
+They may lack the confidence to perform life’s basic duties.